-There is no denying that Thailand has number of tourist attractions like beaches, jungles, spices, cities or other endless explorations in their culture, nature and history.
+There is no denying that Thailand has a number of tourist attractions like beaches, jungles, spices, cities or other endless explorations in their culture, nature, and history.
 You might be in a bombshell once you read this whole article as this all list about the unknown or interesting facts about Thailand you might have never heard of.
 Also if you are traveling first time in Thailand, you should know about the things to be careful in Thailand which avoids you getting into any problem.

 Some of the Interesting Facts About Thailand